foundriesio/docs/source/reference-manual/linux/linux-building.rst

 Building from Source
 ====================

-This is a guide for building the base Linux microPlatform from source for Raspberry Pi 3 (64-bit).
+This is a guide for building the base Linux microPlatform (LmP) from source for Raspberry Pi 3 (64-bit).
 Additional information specific to other targets is provided in :ref:`ref-linux-supported`.